Sinicization: Sinicizations

-Historical examples
+Historical

 Baiyue

-Before sinicization, non-Chinese indigenous peoples of Southern China, collectively termed by the Chinese as Baiyue (百越 (Hundreds of Yue Peoples)), inhabited the coastline of China from as far north as the Yangtze River to as far south as the Gulf of Tonkin.
+Before sinicization, non-Chinese indigenous peoples of southern China, collectively termed by the Chinese as Baiyue (百越 (Hundreds of Yue Peoples)), inhabited the coastline of China from as far north as the Yangtze River to as far south as the Gulf of Tonkin.

 As early as the 11th century BC, some of the Baiyue peoples in the Yangtze River Delta started to sinicize, marked by their establishment of the Wu State.
 These Yue peoples, together with their southerner neighbours who formed the Yue State centuries later, are collectively termed as Yuyue peoples.
-Over time, the mutual contact between Baiyue peoples and Han Chinese, as well as southward spread of Han Chinese mostly as war refugees, led to the sinicization of most of the Baiyue populations that remained in Southern China, be they in the Yangtze Valley or in coastal areas from the mouth of the Yangtze to the Gulf of Tonkin.
+Over time, the mutual contact between Baiyue peoples and Han Chinese, as well as southward spread of Han Chinese, mostly as war refugees, led to the sinicization of most of the Baiyue populations that remained in southern China, be they in the Yangtze Valley or in coastal areas from the mouth of the Yangtze to the Gulf of Tonkin.
 The remnants of these peoples who were not fully sinicized are now recognized officially as the ethnic minorities of the People's Republic of China.

-Turkic peoples
+Mongolic and Turkic peoples

-Tuoba Wei of Northern China was Sinicized Empire of Turkic-Xianbei origin.
-Historical Shatuo Turks also founded 5 Sinicized dynasties in Northern China.
+Tuoba Wei of northern China was a sinicized empire of Mongolic-Xianbei origin.

-Descendants of Uyghurs who migrated to Taoyuan County, Hunan have largely assimilated into the Han Chinese and Hui population and practice Chinese customs, speaking varieties of Chinese as their language.
+Historical Shatuo Turks founded three sinicized dynasties in northern China.
+Descendants of Buddhist Uyghurs (see also Yugurs, Kingdom of Qocho and Ganzhou Uyghur Kingdom) who migrated to Taoyuan County, Hunan, have assimilated into the Hui population and adopted Chinese culture practice Chinese customs, speaking varieties of Chinese as their language.

 Han, Jin, and Sixteen Kingdoms period

-From the late Han Dynasty to the early Jin dynasty (266–420), large numbers of non-Chinese peoples living along China's northern periphery settled in northern China.
+From the late Han dynasty to the early Jin dynasty (266–420), large numbers of non-Chinese peoples living along China's northern periphery settled in northern China.
 Some of these migrants such as the Xiongnu and Xianbei had been pastoralist nomads from the northern steppes.
 Others such as the Di and Qiang were farmers and herders from the mountains of western Sichuan of southwest China.
-As migrants, they lived among ethnic Chinese and were sinified to varying degrees.
+As migrants, they lived among ethnic Chinese and were sinicized to varying degrees.
 Many worked as farm laborers.
 Some attained official positions in the court and military.
 The numerous tribal groups in the north and northwest who had been heavily drafted into the military then exploited the chaos to seize power by local Chinese warlords.

-During Three Kingdoms period, Cao Cao initiated the policy of settling Xiongnu nomads away from the frontier near Taiyuan in modern Shanxi province, where they would be less likely to rebel.
+During the Three Kingdoms period, Cao Cao initiated the policy of settling Xiongnu nomads away from the frontier near Taiyuan in modern Shanxi province, where they would be less likely to rebel.
 The Xiongnu abandoned nomadism and the elite were educated in Chinese-Confucian literate culture.
-The migrant of Northern Chinese people to the south further settled China as a multi-ethnic empire.
+The migration of northern Chinese people to the south further settled China as a multi-ethnic empire.